vincecarse/EC331/Comments_and_Thoughts/README.md

 - Look at first differences of oil values and funding
 - Variation of funding effects
   - Poor/rich neighbourhood or rural/urban
+- Set t=1 observations as missing
+- Need to test for serial correlation in errors